All Episodes

 Did you have to sleep standing up?

-You lay down.
+No, you lay down.

-Um, because you have to change your bandage every now and then.
+It's really weird because you have to change your bandage every now and then.

-You have to keep it clean because you know you have open burns.
+You have to keep it clean because, you know, you have open burns.

-Um yeah, baby.
+Hell yeah, baby.

-You know, now it's come back in nice, you know, because of the ointment they gave me, and then um I was putting cocoa butter on it almost every day.
+You know, now it's come back in nice, you know, because of the ointment they gave me.

-Um I've recovered.
+I've recovered.

 My skin has recovered.

-Um, my mind has recovered.
+My mind has recovered.

-Um, and now we're on to other issues that are messing with the friendship or the relationship.
+And now we're on to other issues that are messing with the friendship or the relationship.

 Got it.

-What are the ladies need most, you think?
+What do the ladies need most?

 If I want to keep one, what do they need most?